100 Notable alumni of

 -

-Barbara Sue Levy Boxer is an American politician and a former member of the United States Senate, where she represented California from 1993 to 2017.
-A member of the Democratic Party, she previously served as the U.S. representative for California's 6th congressional district from 1983 until 1993.
+Barbara Sue Boxer is a retired American politician, lobbyist, and former reporter who served in the United States Senate, representing California from 1993 to 2017.
+A member of the Democratic Party, she served as the U.S. representative for California's 6th congressional district from 1983 until 1993.

 -